 Valuation in this context seeks to directly inform decision-making, potentially related to addressing external pressures and to the Government’s return on investment in protect area management.
-The initial steps of the project, to be carried out with CONANP and GIZ staff, will define both which decisions will be evaluated, as well as which ecosystem services will be prioritized for analysis.
-Results will include recommendations for each protected area, as well as related to scaling up the approach to other places.
+The initial steps of the project, carried out with CONANP and GIZ staff, defined both which decisions that were evaluated, as well as which ecosystem services that were prioritized for analysis.
+Results included recommendations for each protected area, as well as related to scaling up the approach to other places.

 The study was part of the project “EcoValor Mexico - Valuation of Ecosystem Services in Federal Protected Areas, Mexico: an innovative tool for financing of biodiversity and climate change,” commissioned by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMUB).
 The project aimed to generate knowledge and communicate the value of the goods and services that Mexico’s protected areas provide to society.
 With this information it sought to coordinate activities among the three relevant levels of government and between different agencies within and outside the environmental sector, to include the approach of valuing ecosystem services in the formulation and implementation of public policies, and generate strategic results for mainstreaming biodiversity.